Tsilkow/Pet-BiFPN/README.md

 ## Results
 Model was trained using CUDA on entropy server provided by MIMUW.
-After 10 epochs on architecture with 2 BiFPN layers it achieved following results:
+After 10 epochs of training on an architecture with 2 BiFPN layers it achieved following results:

 | Pet IOU | Background IOU | Outline IOU | Pet Accuracy | Background Accuracy | Outline Accuracy |
 | :---: | :---: | :---: | :---: | :---: | :---: |